 Our theater program consists of talented, versatile staff who design unique programs that will cater to the varied age groups and interests of the campers.
 These resourceful instructors incorporate fascinating dances, songs or skits into the daily schedule depending on the groups suggestions and interests.

 Younger campers will concentrate on shorter, less involved skits whereas the older children may experience more in-depth programming.
 In addition to their daily theater games each group's specialized routine is practiced throughout the week.
 On the final Friday of each concluding session, these routines are presented by all the camper groups on the TDM stage at the sessions closing ceremony.
-Parents, grandparents, and friends are invited to attend these creative performances concluding with the distribution of camper certificates, Jr. Leader, Jr. Wrangler recognitions and staff introductions.
+Parents, grandparents, and friends are invited to attend these creative performances concluding with the distribution of camper certificates, Jr. Leader, Jr. Wrangler recognitions and staff appreciation.
 A pleasant, constructive way for all to say goodbye to old and new camp friends.

 Even in 2020, during the pandemic, the PFDC accomplished our traditional closing ceremony with a Drive-In.
 Parents and campers loved it!
 Closing Ceremonies are an important part of putting closure to the child's camp experience.